Helping Families Become Aware of Their Important Roles in the Recovery Process

 Gain the tools you need to support your loved one in his recovery process

-Addiction is a family disease; the alcoholic or the addict affects members of the family unit in a very significant way.
+Addiction is a family disease.
+Within this disease, the alcoholic or the addict affects members of the family unit in a very significant way.
 The progression of addiction fractures the value system of the addict, which, in turn, spills over into the family.
-Sometimes, it’s difficult for family members to recognize the roles they play.
+Sometimes, it’s difficult for family members to recognize their family roles in addiction.

-- In a 2016 research paper published by the Substance Abuse and Mental Health Services Administration, they state 1 in 11 people will become dependent on marijuana – about 4.2 million people.
+A 2016 research paper published by the Substance Abuse and Mental Health Services Administration (SAMHSA) stated that 1 in 11 people will become dependent on marijuana.
+This equates to about 4.2 million people.

-Family awareness and involvement in the recovery process are critical to attaining the best outcome.
-The recovery process has a 32% increase in success, as noted in national statistics when both of a resident’s parents participate.
+Understanding the family roles in addiction and containing awareness as well as involvement in a person’s recovery process is critical to attaining the best outcome.
+The recovery process has a 32% increase in success, as noted in national statistics, when both of a resident’s parents participate in family therapy.

-In our family program, we are dedicated to open, on-going communication with all of our residents’ mothers and fathers.
-We discuss progress and setbacks with every parent on a weekly basis.
-We are there to help guide you through the entire process of your son’s treatment.
+In our family program here at Little Creek Recovery, we are dedicated to open, on-going communication with all of our residents’ mothers and fathers.
+We also discuss progress and setbacks with each of our resident’s parents on a weekly basis.
+We’re even there to help guide the parents of our residents through the entire process of their child’s treatment programs.

 Here are some examples of enabling behavior: